Illustration: Moe Suliman

 The pentatonic scale in R&B: “Hold On, We’re Going Home” by Drake (feat.
 Majid Jordan)

-Taking another major turn in genre, let’s take a look at Drake’s vocal melody in “Hold On, We’re Going Home.”
-Although we’ve only looked at instrumental lines up to this point, the pentatonic scale is also a common ingredient found in vocal earworms.
+Taking another major turn in genre, let’s examine Drake’s vocal melody in “Hold On, We’re Going Home.”
+Although we’ve only looked at instrumental melodies up to this point, the pentatonic scale is also a common ingredient found in vocal earworms.
 No matter how you feel about Drake, old or new, it’s undeniable that he’s written countless catchy vocal lines across his entire career.
-“Hold On, We’re Going Home” stands distinct within his expansive discography, incorporating dreamy R&B and synthpop vibes.
+“Hold On, We’re Going Home” is a particularly unique track within his expansive discography, incorporating dreamy R&B and synthpop vibes.

 Although the transcribed excerpt only represents a fraction of the song, the vast majority of the vocal melodies in the track rely on the pentatonic pitches.
 The song balances a small handful of pitches with syncopated rhythms to create an appealing sense of musicality, while enabling the most average listener to effortlessly sing along in their car.
 In this way, the pentatonic scale is gold for creating pop melodies – it removes semitones and odd intervallic leaps that can cause the non-musician some trouble.